 This is BCP38.info.

-So this site is documentation and education that explains these attacks, and tells network operators how best to avoid them.
+So this site is documentation that explains these attacks, and education that tells network operators how to configure their networks to prevent them.

 Well, the gritty details are under those links, but in short, these are attacks launched across the Internet to take websites and other services off the air, often utilizing 'bots' on home and business PCs which the owners don't even know are there.

 DoS attacks, and their even nastier cousins Distributed Denial Of Service Attacks, are hard enough to deal with, but if the packets which comprise the attack have forged source IP Addresses, it not only becomes harder to stop the attack, it also becomes impossible to determine where it's actually coming from.

 The solution to this problem, described in RFC2827, which was written some 13 years ago by Paul Ferguson and Daniel Senie, is to block IP packets entering the internet which have source IP addresses which are forged -- IP addresses that were not assigned to the device which is sending them.

 There are a small number of situations in which such packets are not fraudulent, but that percentage is small enough to be handled with manual exceptions, even in an environment where such packets are otherwise blocked at their source -- the 'Ingress Filtering' mentioned in the title of the RFC.

 Isn't that complicated?